pmmodzelewski/adwokatmodzelewski.pl/_specjalizacje/en/family-law.md

     Contact refers only to spending time together."
 ---

-> Family law concerns both issues of relationships between spouses, parents and children,
+> Family law addresses relations between spouses, parents and children,
-> as well as other members of the family.
-I assist clients in all such matters.
+> as well as other family members.
+> I assist clients with all matters in this field,
+> both in Warsaw and nationwide.

 ## Scope of Practice in Family Matters